MauroDataMapper/docs/docs/installing/docker-install.md

 ### Default username / password

 The docker installation is empty on initialisation - it comes with one pre-configured user: with the username `admin@maurodatamapper.com` and the password `password`.

+!!!
+Warning
-We *strongly recommend* changing this password on first login, and then setting up personal user accounts for individual users.
+    We **strongly recommend** changing this password on first login, and then setting up personal user accounts for individual users.

 ---

 ## Building

-Once cloned then running the standard docker-compose build command will build the images necessary to run the services.
+Once cloned then running the standard `docker-compose` build command will build the images necessary to run the services.

 ```bash
 # Build the entire system